Six thousand miles and barely a ding. And now?

 There’s work ahead.
 Lots of it.
 Perhaps we should consider this a blessing for the depressed marine economy.
 Think how many people will find employment now.
 Ah me.
 I’m glad we serve a big God, who wasn’t taken by surprise and who has all the answers we need — and all the provision.
 We’ll be back out there someday, wherever out there takes us.

-5 Replies to “Six thousand miles and barely a ding.
-And now?”
+5 thoughts on “Six thousand miles and barely a ding.
+And now?

 1. Thanks, Jane.
 It does hurt, but at least she can be fixed.
 Just one more thing to distract us…as if we needed another task, or one that would keep us off the water.
 Sigh.